yuvibirdi/lerobot-sim2real/README.md

 https://github.com/user-attachments/assets/ca20d10e-d722-48fe-94af-f57e0b2b2fcd

+Note that this project is still in a very early stage.
+There are many ways the sim2real can be improved (like more system ID tools, better reward functions etc.), but we plan to keep this repo extremely simple for readability and hackability.

 If you find this project useful, give this repo and [ManiSkill](https://github.com/haosulab/ManiSkill) a star!
 If you are using [SO100](https://github.com/TheRobotStudio/SO-ARM100/)/[LeRobot](https://github.com/huggingface/lerobot), make sure to also give them a star.
 If you use ManiSkill / this sim2real codebase in your research, please cite our [research paper](https://arxiv.org/abs/2410.00425):

 ```